marquach/DeepRegression/README.md

 # deepregression Torch (Proof-of-Concept)

-This is a proof-of-concept which was done in *Applied Deep Learning*.
+This project was part of the Winter 2022/23 course Applied Deep Learning with TensorFlow and Pytorch at the LMU Munich, supervised by Dr. David Rügamer and Chris Kolb.

+The project is a proof-of-concept.
 It shows that torch can be used as well as tensorflow to build and fit a deepregression model from the [deepregression](https://github.com/davidruegamer/deepregression) package.

 # Installation